AurelioGomezRosales/react-by-sample/07 Enable/readme.md

 npm start
 ```

-> As an excercise, what if we want to do this more generic? we could have a generic property called enable that could be true or false.
+> As an excercise, how can we get this in a more generic way?
+We could have a generic property called disable that could be true or false.

-To do this, we will modify [./src/app.tsx](./src/app.tsx) adding the variable `disable` to the `<NameEditComponent>` component.
+To do this, we modify [./src/app.tsx](./src/app.tsx) adding the variable `disable` to the `<NameEditComponent>` component.
 This variable is **Boolean**, so you need conditions to evaluate it.

 _[./src/app.tsx](./src/app.tsx)_
 ```diff